Ali1858/sciquery_advanced_rag/README.md

 These embeddings, along with the original text passages and their metadata, are saved on Qdrant vector store.

-### Step 4: Retrieval Techniques (WIP):
+### Step 4: Retrieval Techniques:
 we provide variety of Retrieval-Augmented Generation (RAG) techniques to enhance the effectiveness of text retrieval and generation.
 These techniques are designed to improve the quality and relevance of generated responses by utilizing structured retrieval processes.
 Below is a brief explanation of each supported RAG technique:

-  1. RAG with Hierarchical Indexing:
+  1. RAG with Small-to-Big (Hierarchical Indexing):
     This technique utilizes a hierarchical structure to organize and index documents.
 By segmenting documents into different levels of granularity, it enables efficient and precise retrieval of relevant information based on the query context.
-This hierarchical approach enhances the ability to handle large and complex documents.
+This hierarchical approach enhances the ability to handle large and complex documents by focusing on the most relevant sections first and then expanding to more detailed levels as needed.

-  2. Contextual Compression:
+  2. RAG with Smal-to-Big Retrieval (Sentence Window Indexing):
+    This method involves indexing documents at a very fine-grained level, such as individual sentences or small segments of text.
+By using a sliding window approach, it allows the system to quickly retrieve the most relevant sentences that match the query and then expanding to its window of contex.
+This technique is particularly useful for extracting precise pieces of information from documents, improving the specificity and accuracy of the responses generated.

+  3. Fusion Retrieval:
+    Fusion Retrieval combines multiple retrieval strategies to leverage the strengths of each.
+It aggregates results from various indexing and retrieval techniques, merging the outcomes to form a comprehensive response.
+This approach ensures that diverse sources of information are considered, leading to more robust and well-rounded generated content.
+We use fusion of semantic retrieval and BM25 retrieval in this task.

+  4. Simple RAG:
+    Simple RAG involves a straightforward approach to retrieval-augmented generation, where a single retrieval method is used to find relevant documents or text segments, which are then fed into the generation process.
+While less complex than other techniques, Simple RAG can still effectively enhance the relevance of responses, especially when dealing with well-defined and narrower queries.

+  [TODO] Implementation pending.
+  5. Contextual Compression [TODO]:
     Contextual compression reduces the amount of irrelevant information presented to the language model by compressing the retrieved context.
 It intelligently selects and condenses only the most relevant portions of text, allowing the model to focus on key information, thereby improving both retrieval accuracy and response generation quality.

-  3. Adaptive Retrieval:
+  6. Adaptive Retrieval [TODO]:
     Adaptive retrieval dynamically adjusts the retrieval strategy based on the nature of the query and the context.
 This method enables the system to use different retrieval methods or parameters in real-time, ensuring that the most relevant information is obtained for varying types of questions or requests.

-  4. Sophisticated Controllable Agent:
+  7. Sophisticated Controllable Agent [TODO]:
     This technique involves using advanced control mechanisms to guide the behavior of the retrieval and generation process.
 The controllable agent can adjust various aspects of retrieval, such as selecting specific indices or tuning relevance scores, to tailor the output to meet specific user requirements or task objectives.

-  5. Recursive Retrieval:
+  8. Recursive Retrieval [TODO]:
     Recursive retrieval repeatedly refines the search process by using initial retrieval results to form new queries.
 This iterative approach allows the system to drill down deeper into the available data, progressively refining the search results to find the most relevant and specific information.

-  6. Context Enrichment using QA and Summary:
+  9. Context Enrichment using QA and Summary [TODO]:
     Description

-  7. DocumentSummaryIndex Retrieval:
+  10. DocumentSummaryIndex Retrieval [TODO]:
     DocumentSummaryIndex retrieval focuses on using pre-computed summaries of documents to improve retrieval efficiency.
 By indexing summaries rather than full documents, this method speeds up the retrieval process and ensures that the most relevant and concise information is used to inform the generation process.